chrisgurney/things2md/README.md

 Using this plugin, the recommended configuration (i.e., in Obsidian:`Settings... > Shell commands`) is as follows:

 1. Click **New shell command** to add a command, such as any in the above examples.
-    - Make sure your path to the things2md.py script is absolute (on my system it's at `/opt/homebrew/bin/python3`).
+    - Make sure your path to the python binary is absolute (on my system it's at `/opt/homebrew/bin/python3`).
 1. Click the **gear (⚙️)** icon for each command, and adjust these settings:
     - In the **General tab**, set an **Alias** for the command (e.g., "tasks_today").
 You will be able to execute this from a slash command.
     - In the **Output tab**, change **Output channel for stdout** to **Current file: caret position**.